 Picture not being able to sell, mortgage, or lease your home because of a mortgage title fraud.
 Your title is your proof you and joint tenants — those who co-own or share a home with you — are the legal owners.
-That’s why lawyers do title searches when you buy property — to identify who owns it and ensure the transfer of title of property in Ontario on possession day.
+That’s why lawyers do title searches when you buy property – to identify who owns it and ensure the title passes hands to you on possession day.

 Having to attend court to prove you’re the rightful owner of your property would be time consuming and exasperating.
 But that’s exactly what you would have to do if a fraudster has changed the title to make it appear your property belongs to them.